retroflexivity/lingdata/livecorpus/readme.md

 # nushakov
-## A transcription of an intreview presenting phonetic features of Latvian Russian.
+## A transcription of an intreview presenting some phonetic features of Latvian Russian.

 The trimmed interview can be accessed at https://youtu.be/O2l7mbi0gMk.